ddMocha/DSA4213_assignment3/README.md

 ## 3. Environment Configuration

-All experiments were run on **AutoDL Cloud Platform** with the following setup:
+All experiments were run with the following setup:

 | Component | Specification |
 |------------|----------------|